Why Become a Certified Tour Operator?

-- Certification by a Certification Body whose standard is “GSTC Recognized” does NOT carry the same meaning as certification by a Certification Body that is accredited by GSTC.
+- Certification by a Certification Body whose standard is “GSTC Recognized” does NOT carry the same meaning as certification by a Certification Body that is accredited.
 “GSTC Recognized” relates to a published set of standards and NOT to the process of certification or accreditation.
 However, an accredited Certification Body may choose to certify either directly to the GSTC Criteria or their own set of standards IF those standards are GSTC Recognized.
 Learn more about GSTC Recognized and to view lists of standards that are Recognized by the GSTC as adhering to the GSTC Criteria.

 Sample Questions to Ask a Certification Body:

 - How much will it cost to become certified?
 Do you offer group pricing in order to reduce costs?
 Are there other special pricing arrangements you can offer me?

-- Do you offer the option to conduct a pre-assessment to see how my business measures up to the GSTC standard and whether we might run into any challenges prior to conducting the certification audit?
+- Do you offer the option to conduct a pre-assessment to see how my business measures up to the GSTC Criteria and whether we might run into any challenges prior to conducting the certification audit?

 - How long do you anticipate certification assessment process will take with a company of our size?